ANtlord/common-cheat-sheet/openssl/tls-auth/readme.md

     https://localhost:8090/
 ```

-and get 400 response.
+then get 400 response.
 That means that you are unable to get URL with the certificate.